ahyunsoo3/daybyday/README.md

 We normally aim to solve as many issues as we can.
 However, it not only helps us process that we didn't understand.
 You can achieve many things from that because it helps you experience so many things.
 Yet, it is not appropriate for you understand your phase.
 If you really hope to develop your steps at your level, you have to break down the problems that you encounter.

-But, if you are try to get good grades at school, this perspective might not gives you the best grades.
+But, if you try to get good grades at school, this perspective might not gives you the best grades.
 Thus, you won't adopt this belief without any consideration.

 # Time